Enjoy an ad free experience by logging in. Not a member yet? Register.

 But obviously what is happening is that the browser is *NOT* seeing the click on something within Flash as being equivalent to a click outside Flash.
 You could classify this as a bug, but on the other hand since the Flash code *COULD* inject the JS at any time--not just when the user clicks on something--your could understand why the browser would be leery of trusting Flash.

 Not to ask a dumb question, but isn't there a way *INSIDE* Flash to jump to another web page??
 If not, I'd say Flash isn't very clever.
-If so, use that instead of the JS callback.An optimist sees the glass as half full.
+If so, use that instead of the JS callback.Be yourself.
+No one else is as qualified.